 This weeks blog features a grow of Dutch Passion AutoWhite Widow, AutoXtreme and Taiga, plants were harvested 70 days after germination.
-The original grow diary is here and it comes from Hazy who has grown most of the Dutch Passion Automatic Collection.
+The original grow diary is courtesy of the Autoflower Network and it comes from Hazy who has grown most of the Dutch Passion Automatic Collection.

 Dutch Passion AutoFems have become very popular with our customers, they grow from seed to harvest in around 75 days and produce great yields of pot.
 The potency of the cannabis produced is firmly on the same quality level as traditional varieties, but for many customers automatics offer an unbeatable combination of speed, potency and yield.